 With your education, certification, and background check completed, you can begin applying for teaching jobs in the province or territory where you want to work.

 Research potential employers and job postings.
-Then, prepare your application materials, including a polished resume and cover letter tailored to the job you’re applying for.
-Obtain references and apply for jobs, following the instructions carefully and submitting before the deadline.
+Then, prepare your application materials, including a polished resume and a cover letter tailored to the job you are applying for.
+Obtain references and apply for jobs, following the instructions carefully and submitting your application before the deadline.
 If selected for an interview, prepare thoroughly by researching the school or district, reviewing common interview questions, and practicing your responses.
 Finally, follow up with the employer to thank them for the opportunity and express your continued interest in the position.
 By following these steps, you can increase your chances of finding a teaching job that is the right fit for you.

 FAQS on Becoming a Teacher in Canada